 The laser cutter is controlled by a computer that lets the laser light run over the metal at an amazing speed.
 Nothing is to complicated.
-The Laser has usually an accuracy of > 0.0125 inches (0.32 mm).
+The Laser has usually an accuracy or tolerance of > 0.0125 inches (0.32 mm).

 MetalsCut4U uses this technology to cut your individual sheet metal plates to size and supporting you in your DIY projects.

 MetalsCut4U is the laser cutting service for the retail customer in the USA, shipping throughout the nation.